pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="W"></a>
 ### W

-"You can't spell 'engineering' without 'autism'."
+"You can't spell 'engineer' without 'autism'."
---Charlie Walker
+--Charlie Walker, 2012

 "Fiction's about what it is to be a fucking human being."
 --David Foster Wallace